askonomm/askodev/data/posts/linux-desktop-is-a-joke.md

 The Linux community itself is also delusional in thinking it is ready for prime-time, calling for the "year of the Linux desktop", and with no one agreeing on what ways a user should install things / use things / what distro to use / etc, it remains a steaming pile of shit that is more confusing than useful.

-Linux evangelists on Reddit seem to endlessly argue how fractional scaling supports is not needed, and that nobody uses HiDPI displays, despite HiDPI displays being the most sold displays out there (any 27inch 4k display, which are most of them, for example).
+Linux's evangelists on Reddit seem to endlessly argue how fractional scaling supports is not needed, and that nobody uses HiDPI displays, despite HiDPI displays being the most sold displays out there (any 27inch 4k display, which are most of them, for example).
 Clearly they have never used any other OS, are unaware of the world around them, and live in their own little bubble.

 Maybe I'll try Linux desktop again in 10 years.
 Maybe by then it has attracted some actual designers to help out, and people who don't dismiss user needs that don't meet their worldview yet statistically are more common than their needs, so that actual progress could be made.